spencer741/dockerized-dotnetcore-tcp-proxy/README.md

 ## Program Documentation

 ### General Notes
 This program is a higher level barebones implementation of a TCP Proxy server, using HTTP only.
+I wrote and deployed this in a few hours, so open any issues for improvements / bug fixes we can make :)

 This is written in C# utilizing .net core.